 I don’t know why I’ve not written about reverse dictionaries before.
-The subject sprung to mind yesterday evening during the weekly Twitter #writingchat – which turned out to be about gifts for writers.
-Coincidentally, only a few days ago I collected some fun examples and silly suggestions in my annual Christmas Gifts for Writers post, but as that was a book-free collection, it is perhaps fitting that I dedicate a special one to not only why I think a reverse dictionary might make a great gift – but why one should be on every writer’s bookshelf too.
+The subject sprung to mind recently during the weekly Twitter #writingchat — which turned out to be about gifts for writers.
+Trust me, a reverse dictionary would make a great gift for any writer — but one should be on your own bookshelf too.

-Few writers seem to have a reverse dictionary, and, as I found out last night, some writers haven’t even heard of them.
-Browsing on Amazon, it seems that they don’t seem to get printed any longer (none that I can find after 2002), so perhaps they’re out of vogue, or just stopped selling, which seems a shame.
+Few seem to have a reverse dictionary, and, as I found out during the chat, some haven’t even heard of them.
+Browsing on Amazon, it seems they aren’t published any more (none that I can find after 2002), so perhaps they’re out of vogue, or just stopped selling, which seems a shame.

 Dictionaries tell you the meaning of a word you know, while reverse dictionaries help you find words you know, but which you have either forgotten, or which will not leave the tip of your tongue.
 They also guide you to words which might serve you well for writing on particular subjects.
 They do help with synonyms, but a reverse dictionary is far more than just a thesaurus.
 Browsing them is fun; they boost your word power.
 They teach you words you didn’t know you didn’t know.

 Mine is this striking pink, orange and red Reader’s Digest Reverse Dictionary from 1989 – which looks to be the same as this one, in terms of content if not cover, but I can’t be certain, and which may have been updated almost a decade later as this Illustrated Reverse Dictionary, but again I’m unsure.